RedHatInsights/cicd-tools/README.md

 ### How to use the helper libraries

+This library is intended to be used to gather the most common shell scripts used in pipelines in a centralized way.
+This should be helpful to reduce the amount of code needed to write the most common operations in a pipeline for routine tasks, such as operating with containers or building container images.

+The [src/main.sh](main.sh) script is the main entrypoint and should be used to load the modules included in this library.
+This script requires all the other scripts available in a local directory following the same structure in this repository.

-To use any of the provided libraries, you must source the [src/bootstrap.sh](bootstrap.sh) script and pass the unique library ID to be loaded as a paramter.
+To use any of the provided libraries, you must source the [src/main.sh](main.sh) script and pass the unique library ID to be loaded as a parameter.

+There's two different approaches for loading these scripts, depending on if you're a contributor or an end user.

+#### Contributing to the repository

+This is the intended way when developing new modules for this library.
+The recommended approach for contributing is to create a new fork and then open a pull request against the `main` branch.

+When working with a local copy of the repository, you should source the [src/main.sh](main.sh) script directly.

+#### Using the library from other scripts

+There is an existing helper script named [src/bootstrap.sh](bootstrap) to help with sourcing the [src/main.sh](main.sh) script if you're not contributing to this repo.

+**This is the intended way of using this library from external projects**.

 One can simply either source the [src/bootstrap.sh](bootstrap) script directly: